skamann/pycroco/README.md

 plot_cc_data(cc_data[(9, 5)], v=result.at[(9, 5), 'vrad'], verr=result.at[(9, 5), 'vrad_err'])
 ```

+It is also possible to perform an iterative cross-correlation, using a set of spectra observed for the same star and no dedicated template.
+In this case, the template is created iteratively by shifting and combining the observed spectra.

 ## Documentation

-See the [docs](docs/) directory for detailed documentation and examples.
+See the [docs](docs/) directory for detailed documentation and examples. **To be done**

 ## Contributing